 How Much Will Your Mortgage Be in South Carolina?

 South Carolina is ranked the 14th most-affordable state in the country for homebuyers.
 Known for the charming coastal town of Charleston and the beautiful Myrtle Beach, South Carolina has become a popular place to purchase real estate with home prices seeing a 7.9% rise in the past year.
+Also, see FHA Loan in South Carolina for details and requirements for a home in the state.

 Let's Calculate Your South Carolina Mortgage Payment